Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 - Find someone who has experience working in the markets and industries your clients are in.

 - Ensure your outsourced partner has relevant experience with the size of clients you work with.
-AdWords is a very different proposition for a Fortune 500 company compared to a startup!
+Google Ads is a very different proposition for a Fortune 500 company compared to a startup!

 - Double-check they are available at the time of day when you and your clients need them to be.
 This is particularly important if you are considering overseas solutions that may be in different time zones.